microsoft/EchoDensity/README.md

 ```

 ## License
-Code is released under MIT License, consult LICENSE file in root folder.
+Code is licensed under [MIT License](./MIT_License).

-The data is released under the [Open Use of Data Agreement](https://github.com/microsoft/Open-Use-of-Data-Agreement/blob/master/O-UDA-1.0.md).
+Data is licensed under the [Open Use of Data Agreement (O-UDA)](https://github.com/microsoft/Open-Use-of-Data-Agreement/blob/master/O-UDA-1.0.md).
+These allow open use for academic and commercial applications.

 ## Contributing